strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/policies.md

   };
   ```

-The v4 policy uses the `context.state` variable, accessible to both REST and GraphQL.
+The v4 policy uses the `policyContext.state` variable, accessible to both REST and GraphQL.

 :::